torstenboettjer/sandbox/README.md

 ![Alt text](./img/techStack.drawio.svg)

-The sandbox is build with a layered architecture in mind that separating system definitions from the the development tools and the execution teamples.
-There no implications on the topology design, what helps to re-introduces the necessary seperation of duties for technology and service management.
+The sandbox is build with a layered architecture in mind, separating system definitions from development tools and execution templates.
+It avoids any dependencies on platform tools like orchestrator or packaging.
+It does not touch on the topology design, what helps to re-introduces the necessary seperation of duties for technology and service management.

 * **[Home-manager](https://nixos.wiki/wiki/Home_Manager)**: A nix extension that pre-configures user environments with the Nix package manager and allows teams or organizations to define a standard toolset.
 * **[Direnv](https://direnv.net/)**: A shell extension to load and unload system software and configurations automatically, moving in and out a directory, which enables system engineers to provide purpose build systems for multiple projects.